juicedata/juicefs/docs/en/faq.md

 slug: /faq
 ---

-## My question is not answered in the documentations
+## My question is not answered in the documentation

-Please try to use the "Ask AI" feature (lower right corner) first.
-If the AI assistant's answer helps you or gives you the wrong answer, you are welcome to give your feedback in the answer.
-Or use the document search feature (top right corner) and try searching with different keywords.
+If you can't find an answer in the documentation, please try using the "Ask AI" feature (bottom right corner).
+If the AI assistant's answer helps you or provides a wrong answer, feel free to leave feedback on the response.
+Alternatively, use the document search feature (top right corner) and try searching with different keywords.

-If the above methods still fail to solve your problem, you can join the [JuiceFS Community](https://juicefs.com/en/community) for help.
+If these methods still do not resolve your question, you can join the [JuiceFS Community](https://juicefs.com/en/community) for further assistance.

 ## General Questions